WJAC-TV: History

 WJAC-TV gained a reputation for its locally produced programs at the station throughout the years.
-Scholastic Quiz, a game show featuring local high school students, and Seniors Today (a public affairs program targeted to those 65 and older) would become mainstays of the station's programming and make host Ron Lorence (who would later build WADJ, now WBHV, at 1330 AM and then buy WYSN-FM 101.7, now WCCL in Somerset County) a local household name.
+Scholastic Quiz, a game show featuring local high school students, and Seniors Today (a public affairs program targeted to those 65 and older) would become mainstays of the station's programming and make host Ron Lorence (who would later build WADJ, later WBHV, at 1330 AM and then buy WYSN-FM 101.7, now WOWQ in Somerset County) a local household name.
 The station was also one of the stations across the country to produce a local version of the children's TV show Romper Room.
 In the 1950s and 1960s, WJAC-TV's slogan was "Serving Millions from Atop the Alleghenies."

 On September 15, 2009, WJAC-TV celebrated its 60th year of broadcasting.
 During that month, WJAC-TV aired several commercials advertising the anniversary.
 One featured a variation of the "Serving Millions from Atop the Alleghenies" slogan creating "Serving Millions Across the Alleghenies."
 This old slogan was used in various ways in the station's broadcasts and mixed with the station's then-current slogan "Coverage You Can Count On" to form "Coverage You Can Count On Across the Alleghenies" the year before.
-On July 20, 2012, one day after Cox purchased four television stations in Jacksonville, Florida and Tulsa, Oklahoma from Newport Television, Cox put WJAC-TV, WTOV-TV, and sister stations in El Paso, Texas and Reno, Nevada, plus several radio stations in medium to small markets, on the selling block.
+On July 20, 2012, one day after Cox purchased four television stations in Jacksonville, Florida, and Tulsa, Oklahoma, from Newport Television, Cox put WJAC-TV, WTOV-TV, and sister stations in El Paso, Texas, and Reno, Nevada, plus several radio stations in medium to small markets, on the selling block.
 All four of the television stations on the block are located in markets that are smaller than Tulsa.
 On February 25, 2013, Cox announced that it would sell the four stations to Sinclair Broadcast Group.
 The FCC granted its approval of the sale on April 29, and it was consummated on May 2.
 This made WJAC-TV a sister station to nearby WPGH-TV and WPMY in Pittsburgh though it is still connected to WPXI-TV through a news-share agreement.

 On July 22, 2013, Horseshoe Curve Communications agreed to sell Fox affiliate WWCP-TV (channel 8) to Cunningham Broadcasting for $12 million.
 The Sinclair Broadcast Group was to operate the station through shared services and joint sales agreements.
 However, the majority of Cunningham's stock is held by the Smith family (owners and founders of Sinclair).
 As a result, Sinclair would have effectively owned WWCP as well.
 As WWCP's long-standing local marketing agreement to operate ABC affiliate WATM-TV (channel 23) was part of the deal, it would have resulted in the major commercial television stations in the market being controlled by just two companies.
 It would have essentially made WJAC-TV, WWCP, and WATM all sister stations and expanded on their existing news share arrangement (see below).
 However, on February 20, 2014, Horseshoe Curve informed the FCC that the sale of WWCP had fallen through.